 Anyone who is a member of an opted-out household but who has or operates equipment suitable for reception of radio or television programme services is liable to a fine of up to CHF 5000.

 OFCOM is responsible for prosecuting and judging punishable actions.

 The possibility of reception must be notified to Serafe in advance.

 The household data for billing the household fee is supplied to Serafe from the residents' registers.

-If you find any mistakes in the addressing of the bill for the fee, please contact Serafe.
+If you find any mistakes in the addressing of the bill for the fee, please contact directly the competent authority of the municipality or canton or Serafe.

 The data necessary for the collection of the household fee is subject to the Federal Act on Data Protection (FADP).
 Serafe is responsible to the Federal Data Protection and Information Commissioner (FDPIC) for the lawful management of the data.